fwpnetwork/annlat/README.md

 ## Installation

-Add this line to your application's Gemfile (that is already don in CDK):
+Add this line to your application's Gemfile (that is already done in CDK):

     gem 'annlat', git: 'https://github.com/fwpnetwork/annlat'